 Well, no. Probably all sports started unofficial at some point.
 It´s just that every time something breaks lose from an established sport, or develops independently of the existing ones, soon efforts are made to draw a circle around that new activity to make it something official.
 As soon as that has happened successfully, the evolution stops.

 Aerial skiing is a wonderful exemplification of this process.
 It was a totally new form of skiing with so much potential for exploring the universe of „jumping with skiis“.
 But very soon it became an officially organized sport.
 Ever since then not much happened in that sport...just a few flips and twists more were added.
 The physical limit was approached within its very narrow territory.
 Whereas outside of the sport of aerial skiing, the evolution of „jumping with skiis“ went on unhindered, and experienced the immense diversification typical to unorganized movements.
-So the multiplication of sports is not a dynamic of sports themselves, but it is due the breaking away from sports, but then again crystalizing itself into a fixed form/sport again, from which there needs to be again a breaking away for further evolution.
+So the multiplication of sports is not a dynamic of sports themselves, but it is due to the breaking away from sports, from regulation, but then again crystalizing itself into a fixed form/sport again, from which there needs to be again a breaking away for further evolution.
 Pardon, allow me this romantic metaphor to illustrate: It´s like a river, that is blocked with a dam, but will eventually find its way around it.

 It seems that the explorative, creative urge that goes through mankind will make its way.